 Although certainly very beneficial, it is not a prerequisite.
 International GCSE (Gr10/11) Computer Science can be started from scratch, with no prior experience in computers.

 I don't want to portray History to my children in any way that contradicts the Bible or discounts God – what can I do?

 Personally, we couldn't agree more.
 We’ve also discussed this as well as the whole issue of Australopithecus, Homos Erectus, etc. with a close friend and mentor who was our Pastor (now retired); and he was also the Chairman of the South African Theological Seminary (SATS) - again, now retired.
 All we can do, when surrounded with views that do not coincide with our own, is present the material from a biblical perspective.
 We encourage you to see it as a wonderful opportunity to build truth into your child’s life and recognize it as an object lesson opportunity.

 Do you offer any form of examining for the purpose of the Department of Education at the end of each school phase - grade 3, 6 and 9?

-Department of Basic Education), they requires that a child be formally assessed by an independent assessor at the end of each of these phases.
+Department of Basic Education (DBE) in South Africa, they requires that a child be formally assessed by an independent assessor at the end of each of these phases.
 This can be performed by any SETA registered teacher or your local school.